 The True Cost of getting divorced

 Making the decision to get divorced is a big emotional decision.
 One of the hugest decisions you could ever take in your life.
 Many people get to the end of the line, there isn’t anywhere else to turn but separation and eventual divorce.
 And once that decision is made the legal process can start.
 Here is the true cost of getting divorced.

-The 28th May 2020 marks the day that my decree absolute was granted.
-Just under a year from the separation conversation (2nd June 2019) to the end, including ten months of living together.
+The 28th May 2020 marked the day when my decree absolute was granted.
+Just under a year after the separation conversation (2nd June 2019) to the end, including ten months of living together.
 Closure.

 I want to share this post for all people who are struggling, thinking about divorce, internal thoughts ripping them apart.
 There is always a way out.
 It takes time, emotional labour (so much emotional labour) and money.
 But then freedom, a new chapter, closure.
 The true cost of getting divorced in all ways.

 Counselling is recommended before decisions are made

 Before you come to this decision you might want to try counselling, and this is not free.
 Relate, is around £75 per session (2023 prices) and be prepared for a waiting list.
 I decided to go with a recommended private counsellor at £65 per session and then a few joint counselling sessions, at £90 per session.

 These sessions will help you come to a decision as to whether the relationship is truly over or is recoverable.
 Personally, the sessions helped to confirm it was over.
 Our marriage counsellor was Bob Brotchie, based near Newmarket, I have found counselling is just as effective on Zoom.

 Decision made.
 The marriage is over.